iontodirel/libaprsroute/README.md

 The router's address is "DIGI".
 And the router's path is "WIDE1-2" and "WIDE2-3".

 Diagnostics was disabled, as it is not a critical feature.
 The analysis measures the try_route_packet function performance.
+Routing memory shows total memory used, alongside total allocations (_do not multiplicate the two_).

 | Platform     | Hardware                     | Throughput  | Routing time  | Routing memory             |
 |--------------|------------------------------|-------------|---------------|----------------------------|